mph-/lcapy/doc/expressions.rst

 - `sign` returns sign

 - `symbols` returns dictionary of symbols used in the expression keyed by their names

+- `val` returns floating point number if expression can be evaluated

 - `var` returns the underlying SymPy symbol representing the domain